Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/marketplace_provisioning.md

 AGENTFEATURES_PERSISTCACHE=true
 ```

-2. Restart your agent once the variables are updated.
+Restart your agent once the variables are updated.

 {{< alert title="Note" color="primary" >}}Enabling the Marketplace provisioning feature disables the Unified Catalog subscription workflow and the creation of Unified Catalog item{{< /alert >}}

 ## Traceability Agent configuration for reporting the traffic to Consumer Insights

-1. Add Traceability Agent variables to the agent configuration:
+Add the following Traceability Agent variables to the agent configuration:

 ```powershell
 # enable the gRPC communication with Amplify platform.
 Be sure the http/2 connectivity is allowed to cross your firewall/proxy if any.